harys722/open-api/src/getting-started/status-codes.md

 order: 1800
 label: Status Codes
 icon: rss
+permalink: /status-codes
 nav:
   badge: NEW|info
 tags: [info]
 ---

 # Status Codes
 When interacting with APIs, various HTTP status codes are returned to indicate the outcome of the request.
 Each code provides specific information about the response.
-Below is a detailed list of common HTTP status codes, grouped by their categories.
+Below is a detailed list of common HTTP status codes can be return by our API service.

 ---